Course

 Mentor of the Summer edition

-She is currently developing Lauren Sandler’s novel This Is All I Got and recently directed Candace Bushnell’s one woman show, Is There Still Sex In The City at the Daryl Roth Theatre, which became a NYTimes Critic’s Pick.
-Additional Directing credits Hitchhikers Guide To The Galaxy – The Immersive Experience, Queen Of The Night which garnered a Drama Desk Award, The David Foster and Kat McPhee Show, #DateMe at The Westside Theatre, A Taste Of Things To Come at Chicago’s Nederlander Broadway, Swelling And Irritation by Jodi Picoult and Tim McDonald, Trails by Jeff Thompson, Christy Hall.
-Rodgers After Hammerstein – 92Y Lyrics and Lyricists, Beth Malone’s Three Part Harmony – Theatre Aspen.
+She is currently developing Lauren Sandler’s novel This Is All I Got and recently directed Candace Bushnell’s one-woman show, Is There Still Sex In The City at the Daryl Roth Theatre, which became a New York Times Critic’s Pick.
+Additional directing credits include Hitchhiker’s Guide To The Galaxy – The Immersive Experience, Queen Of The Night, which garnered a Drama Desk Award, The David Foster and Kat McPhee Show, #DateMe at The Westside Theatre, A Taste Of Things To Come at Chicago’s Nederlander Broadway, Swelling And Irritation by Jodi Picoult and Tim McDonald, Trails by Jeff Thompson and Christy Hall, Rodgers After Hammerstein – 92Y Lyrics and Lyricists, and Beth Malone’s Three Part Harmony at Theatre Aspen.

-Lorin Latarro holds a BFA from The Juilliard School where she is an adjunct professor.
+Lorin Latarro holds a BFA from The Juilliard School, where she is an adjunct professor.
 She holds a secondary degree from NYU Tisch Film and Television Directing Fundamentals.
 She is a Drama Desk, Lortel, and Chita Rivera nominee.
-Lorin has traveled to India and Africa multiple times to work with The Gates Foundation in family health and planning and is the founder of ArtAmmmo.org Artists Against Gun Violence as seen in the NY Times, PBS, Rachel Maddow, BBC.
+Lorin has traveled to India and Africa multiple times to work with The Gates Foundation in family health and planning and is the founder of ArtAmmo.org Artists Against Gun Violence, as seen in the New York Times, PBS, Rachel Maddow, and the BBC.

 Who it's for